EIS-Bonn/Luzzu/README.md

 - employs a comprehensive ontology framework for representing and exchanging all quality related information in the assessment workflow;
 - implements quality-driven dataset ranking algorithms facilitating use-case driven discovery and retrieval.

+More information regarding the framework can be found at our website (http://eis-bonn.github.io/Luzzu)

 # Building
 ```mvn clean install```